KiCad/kicad.github.io/symbols.md

 ## {{ page.title }}

-The KiCad symbol libraries are the individual `.lib` files.
+The KiCad symbol libraries are the individual `.lib` files, with the corresponding `.dcm` files contain symbol metadata.

 The latest set of KiCad symbol libraries can be downloaded: